Categories

 Queen St and Little Collins St

-Thankfully not pedestrian areas in the CBD have fencing.
+Thankfully not many pedestrian areas in the CBD have fencing.
 This obviously blocks pedestrians as well as vehicles.

 As I wrote after the January Bourke Street attack, if we’re serious about preventing motorists endangering or blocking pedestrians, not just maliciously but also via carelessness or thoughtlessness, then well-designed barriers which stop vehicles without barricading pedestrians are something to be welcomed.